-The city is a popular tourist destination, due mainly to its proximity to the Costa del Sol.
+The city is a popular tourist destination, due to its proximity to the Costa del Sol.
 Many tourists also visit here to see the birthplace of Pablo Picasso.
-There are very cheap flights to Málaga from countries in Northern Europe, particularly the United Kingdom, Ireland, the Netherlands and Germany.
+There are very cheap flights to Malaga from countries in Northern Europe, particularly the United Kingdom, Ireland, the Netherlands and Germany.

-Have a look at this video of Malaga to learn more about this unique city:
+Have a look at this video of Malaga to learn more about this unique destination:

-The population of Malaga city was 568,479 as of 2013 estimates, while the population of Malaga province was 1,652,999 in 2013, ranking as the fifth largest metropolitan area in Spain.
-Málaga is surrounded by mountains, lying in the southern base of the Axarquia hills, and two rivers, the Guadalmedina – the historic centre is located on its left bank – and the Guadalhorce, which flows west of the city into the Mediterranean.
+The population of Malaga city was 569,002 as of 2017 estimates, while the population of Malaga province was 1,630,615 in 2017.
+To point out, it is the fifth largest metropolitan area in Spain.
+Málaga is surrounded by mountains, lying in the southern base of the Axarquia hills.
+Additionally, two rivers divide the city, the Guadalmedina – the historic centre is located on its left bank – and the Guadalhorce, which flows west of the city into the Mediterranean.

-The city is served by Malaga Airport and the port of Malaga, as well as the main rail station, Malaga-Vialia, which is connected with Madrid by the Talgo 200 and the high-speed train AVE, reducing the journey time to Madrid to just two and a half hours.
+The city is served by Malaga Airport, as well as the cruise port Muelle Uno and the main rail station, Maria Zambrano.
+The train station is connected with Madrid by the Talgo 200 and the high-speed train AVE.
+This way, the journey to Madrid takes only two and a half hours.
 The city also provides two commuter train lines, called Cercanias, and a metro system.
 There is no train service to Marbella at this moment, but you can always hire a car at Malaga airport.